-- (11) Includes [51,600] shares subject to options which were exercisable as of October 25, 2001, or which will become exercisable within 60 days after October 25, 2001 and 2,072 shares held through Dr. McGuire's 401k account. - (12) Includes [93,500] shares subject to options which were exercisable as of October 25, 2001 or which will become exercisable within 60 days after October 25, 2001, 600 shares owned by Mr. Zuerblis' IRA and 4,094 shares held through Mr. Zuerblis' 401k account. - (13) The information concerning the stock ownership of the Janus Capital Corporation and Thomas Bailey was obtained from a Schedule 13G filed with the Securities and Exchange Commission on July 11, 2001.
+- October 25, 2001, or which will become exercisable within 60 days after October 25, 2001 and 2,072 shares held through Mr. McGuire's 401k account. - (12) Includes [93,500] shares subject to options which were exercisable as of October 25, 2001 or which will become exercisable within 60 days after October 25, 2001, 600 shares owned by Mr. Zuerblis' IRA and 4,094 shares held through Mr. Zuerblis' 401k account. - (13) The information concerning the stock ownership of the Janus Capital Corporation and Thomas Bailey was obtained from a Schedule 13G filed with the Securities and Exchange Commission on July 11, 2001.
 Janus Capital Corporation has sole voting and dispositive power over 4,761,410 shares of Common Stock.
 Thomas Bailey, President and Chairman of the Board of Janus Capital Corporation, owns approximately 6.2% of Janus Capital Corporation and therefore he may be deemed to exercise control of Janus Capital Corporation. - (14) The information concerning the stock ownership of Putnam Investment Management, Inc. was obtained from a Schedule 13F filed with the Securities and Exchange Commission for the period ended June 30, 2001. - (15) Includes all shares owned beneficially by the directors and executive officers named in the Summary Compensation Table.